-Martin is currently a (part-time) Professor of Computational Neuroscience and Cognitive Robotics in the Department of Computing and Technology at Nottingham Trent University.
+Martin is currently a (part-time) Professor of Computational Neuroscience and Cognitive Robotics in the Department of Computer Science at Nottingham Trent University.
 He leads the Computational Neuroscience and Cognitive Robotics research group at NTU.
+Previously he was Pro-Vice Chancellor for Student Affairs and Head of the College of Science and Technology.

 Martin joined NTU as Dean of the School of Science and Technology in March 2014.
 In August 2016, he became Pro Vice-Chancellor for Student Affairs and Head of the College of Science and Technology.
 Formerly, he was Director of the Intelligent Systems Research Centre, Acting Associate Dean of the Faculty of Computing and Engineering and Head of the School of Computing and Intelligent Systems at Ulster University.

 He was also a Director of the Ulster University’s technology transfer company, Innovation Ulster, and a spin out company Flex Language Services.
 He was awarded both a Senior Distinguished Research Fellowship and a Distinguished Learning Support Fellowship from Ulster University in recognition of his contribution to research and teaching.
 Martin is a Fellow of the IET, SMIEEE and a Chartered Engineer.

 He retired from his post as PvC and Head of College in January 2018 and now focusses solely on research in a part-time capacity.